kudamupeni/.github/profile/README.md

 ## Learning Resources

-We have started creting a catalogue of material to help developers understand what goes into building a modern application from scratch.
+We have started creating a catalogue of material to help developers understand what goes into building a modern application from scratch.

 You can view this catalogue on our [Educative page](#)